 The course offers experimental platforms to acquire hands-on experience with techniques relevant to biotechnology.
 The choice of topics ensures that the students learn about standard methods in molecular biology and biochemistry.
 Additionally, the course comprises an introduction to how to critically read and interpret scientific literature.

 The students will gain experience with a wide-range of both basic and advanced experimental methods in molecular biology, e.g. extraction of DNA and RNA, PCR, RT-PCR, real-time PCR, cloning, primer and vector design, transformation of prokaryotic and eukaryotic organisms, heterologous gene expression, protein purification, immunoblotting, histochemical analyses, enzyme kinetics, bioimaging and basic bioinformatics and data analysis.
 The organisms employed in the exercises include bacteria, yeast, and plants to emphasize that the methods and basic scientific principles taught have general relevance.

-The course aims at providing practical experience and theoretical knowledge about basic principles and methods in experimental molecular biology.
+The course aims at providing practical experience with and theoretical knowledge on basic principles and methods in experimental molecular biology.

 After completing the course the students should be able to: